klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 As a prerequisite for creating tests, an assembly definition file has to be created in the folder where the tests are placed.
 If a project has both play mode tests and edit mode tests, separate assembly definition files are required.

+> Note: The test runner window provides initialization options which can directly generate the folders and necessary assembly definition files.
+> The following section is for information purposes so that you understand what these initialization options do and how to set them up manually.
+> For the automatic setup of the test folders, take a look at the exercise at the end of this chapter.

 Assembly definition files separate the project's scripts into different libraries.
 If you do not use assembly definition files, all scripts are compiled into one big *Assembly-CSharp.dll* in the build process.
 This dll-file is referenced by the Unity engine so that the custom code can be executed in the final application.